mike711028/Intermediate_Cpp/15_Header Files.md

 Outside of the comments we see a line that indicates ```#pragma once```. **This is a preprocessor directive that tells the compiler to only include this header once, regardless of how many times it has been imported in the program**.

 Next we see the class definition, static class Math.
 The ```static``` keyword needs a little explanation so let's get that out of the way first.  **When we declare a class as static, it is an indicator that we do not have to instantiate the class to use it in our program**.
-For example, if Math were not static, before we could use it in our program, we would need to create an instance of it as shown here:
+For example, if Math were **not static**, before we could use it in our program, we would **need to create an instance of it** as shown here:
 ```cpp
     Math math = new Math();
     math.pow(2, 8);